 - Pull the hood release to open the hood.

 - Locate the Subaru mass airflow sensor in the engine air filter housing.

 - Unplug the electrical connector by pressing on the sensor and pulling it away.

 - Remove two screws that hold the sensor in place.

 - Install the new sensor and plug in the wire harness.
 Start the car to make sure there are no performance issues.
 If no other fault codes are present, the check engine light should reset in two to three days.
-Connect an OBD-II scanner to the diagnostic port under the dashboard to read other codes or immediately reset the check engine light.
+Connect an OBD-II scanner, like the YOUCANIC Full System Scanner, to the diagnostic port under the dashboard to read other codes or immediately reset the check engine light.

 A bad Subaru MAF sensor can trigger various check engine codes such as P0300 or code for the O2 sensor, air volume, or something else.
 While it is possible to clean the MAF sensor, cleaning the MAF sensor does not always work.
 If you clean the MAF sensor, use the MAF Sensor Cleaner.

 Problems with the MAF sensor can be challenging to diagnose, especially if a corroded or damaged wire harness causes them to the sensor itself.